MagicCube/mxframework-core/documents/getting-started.md

 I bet you already know how to setup the development environment and some basic concept in MXFramework.
 Now you may jump to the [Documents](./) page to find out more interesting contents.

+Continue reading:

-> Continue reading how to Write a master-detail application.
++ Write a master-detail applicatio
++ MXFramework cheat sheet
++ Other Documents